Vancouver Island and Coast Economic Region Workforce Insights

 Workforce Composition by Status

-The number of Unemployed individuals decreased by 400 people from the previous month and increased by 900 people compared to last year.
+The number of Unemployed individuals increased by 3,400 people from the previous month and increased by 3,900 people compared to last year.

 Loading...